Places to Visit for Arts and Culture in North Florida

 The Trail was developed by Florida’s Eden.
 The organization works at the confluence of the economy environment and education to build a sustainable and prosperous economy for the North Florida region.

-Florida’s Eden directors Annie Pais and Stewart Thomas did an updated 2010 version of the Heart of Florida Scenic Guide this past year.
-The online "flip page" live version is on their website and visitors can email and print individual pages.
+Florida’s Eden directors Annie Pais and Stewart Thomas recently updated the Heart of Florida Scenic Guide.
+The online "flip page" live version is on their website, and visitors can email and print individual pages.

-What you choose to do in this wide swath of “real Florida”—visit Kika Silva Pla Planetarium and Santa Fe College Teaching Zoo on the Santa Fe College Campus in Gainesville check out the historic Wood & Swink Country Store and Post Office in Evinston buy some sunshine at The Orange Shop in Citra—depends on both your interests and the routes you take.
+What you choose to do in this wide swath of “real Florida”—visit Kika Silva Planetarium and Santa Fe College Teaching Zoo on the Santa Fe College Campus in Gainesville, check out the historic Wood & Swink Country Store and Post Office in Evinston, buy some sunshine at The Orange Shop in Citra—depends on both your interests and the routes you take.

-Do note tours of the home normally offered Thursday through Sunday are suspended in August and September to do preservation and maintence work.
 The park is open daily year around.
-Because the house and farm has been restored to painstaking time-period detail a park ranger notes that the heat can be overwhelming for some park-goers in these un-air-conditioned circumstances.
+Because the house and farm has been restored to painstaking time-period detail, a park ranger notes that the heat can be overwhelming for some park-goers in these un-air-conditioned circumstances.

-And if cooter isn’t your pleasure continue on to Blue Highway a pizzeria a surprisingly innovative pizza place.
-The owner tosses one pie with local handmade tempeh that’s been marinated in buffalo wing sauce and has an assortment of antipasti salads and sandwiches that make use of seasonal regional produce.
-It’s just the fuel you need before tackling the exhibits at the Micanopy Historical Society Museum or going on a downtown Gainesville Art Walk which take place the last Friday of each month.
+And if cooter isn’t your pleasure, continue on to Blue Highway, a surprisingly innovative pizza place.
+The owner tosses one pie with local handmade tempeh that’s been marinated in buffalo wing sauce, and has an assortment of antipasti salads and sandwiches that make use of seasonal regional produce.
+It’s just the fuel you need before tackling the exhibits at the Micanopy Historical Society Museum, or going on a downtown Gainesville Art Walk, which take place the last Friday of each month.